fcsonline/ferranbasora.com/src/content/projects/swipebin.md

 ---
 title: swipebin
 description: >
-  A Tinder-style photo culling app.
-Mount your folders, then swipe right to keep and left to delete, one picture at a time.
+  A Tinder-style photo cleaner.
+Point it at your folders, then swipe right to keep and left to delete, one picture at a time.
 tags:
   - typescript